wso2/docs-is/en/identity-server/next/docs/deploy/security/configure-post-quantum-tls.md

 === "Linux"

-    Install the required build dependencies using a command given below.
+    Install the other required build dependencies using the command for your relevant Linux distribution.

     In Debian-based Linux: